lewi0231/home-lab-automation/README.md

 - **IP Address Not Changing**: Restart Traefik and MetalLB controller deployments
 - **Flux Not Syncing**: Check kustomize-controller logs and force reconciliation
 - **Node Joining Issues**: Verify node tokens and network connectivity

+## Backups

+At this point in time I am running a single Proxmox Server on an Optiplex Micro (7050) with 16GB RAM.
+Soon I will have an additional Orange Pi 5 Max integrated as an additional node.

+Therefore at the moment I'm planning on utilising Proxmox Backup Feature, which is really very good.

+### Creating Backup Job in Proxmox

+1. Click on DataCenter and navigate to Backups.
+2. Add Backup
+3. Select the VMs I'm looking to backup, use Retention, Schedule and Storage as appropriate.

+### Storage location

+I don't currently have NAS, so I plan on simply attaching an external drive to my router and using that for now.

+In the future I would like to use SMB to save to NAS.